 Working with Your Teacher

 Teachers provide individual and small group assistance via online synchronous sessions called "Class Connects."
 Students are expected to attend all required Class Connects and meet with their teacher to receive course assistance, tutoring, and instruction.
 Class Connects vary by grade level and are scheduled by your teacher.

 Thank you to all our families for your commitment to getting your child to mandatory state testing!

-Spring state testing is currently delayed in Ohio, for all students.
+Spring state testing is scheduled to take place in March and April for 3rd to 5th grade elementary students.
 Contact your advocate or classroom teacher for more information about testing.
 You can also refer to OHVA Testing FAQ's and Information [PDF].